sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 `CASE` statements are used all of the time to help classify our data into segments for client goals and strategies.
 It's also extremely important to get comfortable with long sub-queries.
 They're a necessary evil to format the data in the best way possible.

+**What got you into the data field?**

+I love working with technology and am passionate about automating everything I possibly can.
+Once I found that I could use large data sets to automate our decision making processes, I was hooked.

 **Where did you learn SQL?**
 I learned the basics from sqlzoo and from there, started playing around with our company's own data sets.
 Anything new I learn now is from scouring the documentation.